Rosemary Magee Fellowship in the Arts

 Assist with special projects, research, and administrative needs for arts departments and programs

 A large percentage of the intern's assignments involve writing, organizing and communicating (especially phone calls and email) to colleagues or constituents on and off-campus/within and beyond the Arts at Emory.
 Regular work hours are 9 - 5 Monday through Friday, plus special events.
-Flexibility in work schedule may be provied when arranged with supervisor in advance.
+Flexibility in work schedule may be provided when arranged with supervisor in advance.

 Exceptional writing, communications, research, time-management, and organization skills